6A-Realm/SysBot.py/README.md

 ### Offset Checks
 - [ ] Make it more stable

+## Disclaimer:
+- The creators of this bot are not responsible for any actions you perform using it.
+Use it at you own risk.

 ## Credits:
-- [olliz0r's sys-botbase](https://github.com/olliz0r/sys-botbase): Switch automation and pokemon injection
+- [olliz0r's sys-botbase](https://github.com/olliz0r/sys-botbase): Switch automation and pokemon injection.
-- [kwsch](https://github.com/kwsch/SysBot.NET): Offsets needed for b1s1
+- [kwsch](https://github.com/kwsch/SysBot.NET): Offsets needed for b1s1.
-- [Manu098vm](https://github.com/Manu098vm): Teaching me how to use offsets correctly
+- [Manu098vm](https://github.com/Manu098vm): Teaching me how to use offsets correctly.
-- [GriffinG1](https://github.com/GriffinG1/FlagBot): Stole some stuff from Flagbot like the error handler and how he did legality checks
+- [GriffinG1](https://github.com/GriffinG1/FlagBot): Stole some stuff from Flagbot that use CoreAPI.
-- Santa, Bewears, Bones: Giving me ideas and fixing errors
+- Santa, Bewears, and Bones: Giving me ideas, fixing errors, and troubleshooting.

 ## License:
 [AGPLv3+](https://www.gnu.org/licenses/agpl-3.0.en.html)